zaczap/bios201/Workshop2/README.md

      --sjdbOverhang 100  # readLength - 1
 ```

-Now we can map the samples.
+Now we can do the mapping.
 It takes a few minutes to run each alignment, so we will only have you map
 one of the 16 samples and will provide you with the results for the rest.